jianfeng0309/try_gradle/README.md

 # Building Java Projects with Gradle

 ### What you’ll build
-create a simple app and then build it using Gradle.
+Create a simple app and then build it using Gradle.
+This simple app just print the current time and text message 'Hello World'